Pediatric Neuropsychology Track

-The Pediatric Neuropsychology track will offer one position for the 2024-2025 training year.
-The Pediatric Neuropsychology track intern will be provided with one of the most unique pediatric psychology internships in North America.
+The Pediatric Neuropsychology track will offer one position for the 2026-2027 training year.
+The Pediatric Neuropsychology track intern will gain expertise in neuropsychological services provided to an exclusively pediatric population.

 Interns will also participate in the multidisciplinary Epilepsy Surgical Planning Conference.
 Specific neuropsychology didactics are offered in conjunction with the Neuropsychology Postdoctoral Residency Program at DHMC, including Sports Neuropsychology and Cross-Cultural Neuropsychology.